BaseXdb/basex/readme.txt

  ----------------------------------------------------------------------

- Any kind of feedback is welcome; just tell us if you run into any troubles while installing and running BaseX: basex@inf.uni-konstanz.de
+ Any kind of feedback is welcome; please tell us if you run into any troubles while installing and running BaseX: basex-talk@mailman.uni-konstanz.de

  Have a nice day,
- BaseX team 2009
+ BaseX team 2010

  =================================== DBIS Group, University of Konstanz